OUR FAMILY HISTORY AT SHAWNIGAN LAKEFROM 1904 TO 2020

 Richard "Dick" Ellis was called to the bar in 1950 and joined Clay & Macfarlane and became partner at Clay, Macfarlane, Ellis and Popham known today as Clay & Company.
 Joan Avery also followed in another of her fathers loves, golf and did very well as an amateur golfer for many years.

-After the original cabin burned down in 1947, Helen Clay and her sisters had the Pan-a-bode cabin built for them after their brother Jack built the other cabin with his new wife Laura.
+After the original cabin burned down in the fall of1946, Helen Clay and her sisters had the Pan-a-bode cabin built in 1949 for them after their brother Jack built the other cabin in 1947with his new wife Laura.

 CLAY, ELLIS AND AVERY